signalfx/tracing-examples/docs/early-access/README.md

 ## Sending trace data to SignalFx

 Listed below are three options to send trace data to SignalFx.

-First two options: send directly to Trace Ingest API or via the Metrics Proxy can be used for limited PoC/testing.
-The third option using the Smart Gateway should be used in production environments and it enables tail-based sampling by analyzing all traces in your environment and keeping the ones that matter most i.e. traces with higher than expected latency & errors.
+The first two options, sending directly to our Trace Ingest API or via the Metric Proxy, should only be used for limited PoC/testing.
+The third option described below, using the SignalFx Smart Gateway, is the recommended production deployment.
+It enables tail-based sampling by analyzing all traces in your environment and keeping the ones that matter most i.e. traces with higher than expected latency & errors.

 ### Sending directly to our Trace Ingest API (only for "Limited PoC / Testing" with small trace volume)